estuary/docs/overview-intro.rst

 **Collections are a long-term source of truth**.

-   New readers efficiently "backfill" over all existing records of the collection, then seamlessly transition to tailing newly-added records in real-time.
+   Apply retention policies driven by your organizational requirements – not your available disk space.

+   A new derivation or materialization seamlessly back-fills over all collection records, even where they span months or even years of data.

-**A collection is either *prime* or *derived***.
+**A collection is either captured or derived**.

-   A *prime* collection is one into which records are directly written.
+   A *captured* collection is one into which records are directly written.
-   Estuary provides ingestion APIs for adding events to prime collections.
+   Estuary provides ingestion APIs for adding events to captured collections.
    An API service might publish events from live serving via HTTP PUTs, or an AWS lambda might stream in Kinesis events.